men9xuan/scooter-light-up/README.md

 # scooter-light-up
-Arduino code along with circuit to control LED lights on a scooter (or on a car)
+Arduino codes along with circuit to control LED lights on a scooter (or on a car)

 Wiring and circuit can be found on https://bildr.org/2012/03/rfp30n06le-arduino/